Honours Bachelor of Business Administration (Automotive Management)

 The graduate has reliably demonstrated the ability to:

-- apply in a professional manner a customer service approach to quality service and satisfaction in accordance with the Canadian regulatory legislation and ethical practices within the automotive industry;
+- evaluate and develop effective marketing strategies to achieve organizational objectives in accordance with contemporary regulatory legislation and ethical practices within the automotive industry;

-- relate the benefits of cultural diversity to personal growth and to the development of business strategies nationally and internationally;
+- relate the benefits of cultural diversity to personal growth and development of business strategies nationally and internationally;

 Practical Experience